-- The NW coast of Brock Island, low and traversed by several streams, extends 12 miles NE from Cape Murray to its north extremity, where an elevation of 23 m is found. - Caution.
-A shoal bank with several islets and depths under 20 m extends 8 miles off the NW shore of Brock Island. - The NE coast of Brock Island, which is very in-332 dented, trends from its unnamed north extremity (78°03'N, 114°20'W) 10 miles SE to the entrance of the unnamed channel separating Brock Island from Mackenzie King Island.
-The land is light coloured and rises to 67 m, the highest on the coasts of this island.

-- The north shore of Mackenzie King Island, 45 miles 333 west to east, is indented by several small bays and is generally very low, with numerous deltas projecting into the sea.
+- 330 The NW coast of Brock Island, low and traversed by several streams, extends 12 miles NE from Cape Murray to its north extremity, where an elevation of 23 m is found. - 331 Caution.
+A shoal bank with several islets and depths under 20 m extends 8 miles off the NW shore of Brock Island. - The NE coast of Brock Island, which is very indented, trends from its unnamed north extremity (78°03'N, 114°20'W) 10 miles SE to the entrance of the unnamed channel separating Brock Island from Mackenzie King Island.
+The land is light coloured and rises to 67 m, the highest on the coasts of this island. - The north shore of Mackenzie King Island, 45 miles west to east, is indented by several small bays and is generally very low, with numerous deltas projecting into the sea.
 Inland the land rises gently to elevations of 30 to 60 m.
-Several islets lie offshore. - Caution.
-Shoals and shoal water border 334 the west and central portions of the north shore of Mackenzie King Island.
+Several islets lie offshore. - border the west and central portions of the north shore of Mackenzie King Island.
 To the east, the north shore is steep-to.